neurodatascience/fmralign-tutorials/_sources/01-functional-alignment.md

 Instead, we can imagine a new space where our dimensions equal the number of voxels we’re comparing between subjects.
 To keep things simple, let’s first pretend we are only interested in two voxels.

+Traditionally, we would extract the activity time courses for these voxels, such that we had two graphs of voxel activity over time.
+We could then compare the similarity of these time courses using techniques such as correlation.
+An alternative way to think about these voxel activity profiles is in a new, functional space.
+That is, we can define a new two-dimensional space, where each dimension corresponds to one voxel's activity.
+For each time point,
+we then include a single data point that indexes the relative activity of each voxel at that time point.
+This basic idea is illustrated in {numref}`voxel-space-gif`.

 ```{figure} ../images/voxel_space.gif
 ---
 height: 375px